felipelealdefaria/practicing-forms/README.md

 ----
 ## About

-Application created after a Rocketseat course.
-In this project developed with React Native, he addresses studies of native animations to simulate the experience of the original Nubank app.
 Application created in order to study a new alternative to work with forms in React.
 Use a lib react-hook-form to create a payment checkout (without the user being logged in).

 ----